1 / 10

 "Sibling rivalry can be a powerful thing.
 Just look at Skoda’s range of family hatchbacks.
 First, you have the older sibling, the Octavia.
 Popular.
 Successful.
 Established.
 Good at everything.
 Then there’s the poor little Scala, the younger of the pair, who has to come along and make a name for itself in big school, while always trying to measure up to its big brother."

-Actually, it’s not like that with the Scala.
+Actually, it’s not like that with the Skoda Scala.
 This isn’t a car that’s trying to be a carbon-copy of its outstanding elder sibling.
-It has its own character, and it’s designed to offer something different.
+It has its own character, and it’s designed to offer something different and we'll explain all in our Skoda Scala review.

 "The driver’s seat is fairly supportive - although some drivers might welcome a bit more side support - and there’s bags of adjustment in the seat and steering wheel to help you find a comfy driving position.
 The seat moves manually in all versions, and if you want electric seat adjustment, you’d better pray the original owner raided the options list."